 Sales and marketing: different, but dependent on one another

 So, if sales and marketing are so different, why is it so important that they align and work together?
-The short answer is that without marketing, sales has no differencesprospects to close.
+The short answer is that without marketing, sales has no prospects to close.
 And without sales, all of marketing’s efforts are for nothing.
 If sales doesn’t understand what marketing message attracted the prospect, they won’t be as informed when providing a solution.
 If marketing doesn’t understand what pain points a typical prospect wants sales to address, they won’t know how to craft a marketing message.
 One of the most difficult challenges that small businesses face is how to integrate the efforts of sales and marketing to turn it into a well-run system that generates qualified leads that will ultimately turn into sales.
 Unfortunately, sales and marketing efforts are often at odds with one another, with two completely different goals that actually work against each other.
 This situation can hurt the bottom line of a small business, especially in companies that use sales teams to interface with their customers.
 For a company to grow successfully, the two must work together seamlessly.

 The reality is, marketing needs sales and sales needs marketing.
 One of the most difficult challenges that small businesses face is how to integrate the efforts of sales and marketing to turn it into a well-run system that generates qualified leads that will ultimately turn into sales.
 The importance of sales and marketing integration can’t be emphasized enough.
 They should be so intertwined that many companies have coined the phrase “Smarketing“.
 An integrated sales and marketing strategy is the future of small business.